juZnu/Illumio/README.md

      - Updates counts for tags and port/protocol combinations.
      - Calls the `createOutputFile` function to generate the output files.

+## Input and Output
+### Input:

+- Log file containing flow logs.
+- Lookup table for port/protocol mappings (supports both CSV and TXT formats).
+- Protocol mapping file.

+### Output:

+- tag_count_output.csv: Contains tag counts.
+- port_protocol_output.csv: Contains port/protocol combination counts.

 ### Usage

 1. **Setup**: Ensure that you have Python installed on your machine.

 2. **File Locations**: Specify the following variables in `variables.py`:
    - LOG_FILE: Path to the AWS flow log file.
-   - LOOKUP_FILE: Path to the CSV file containing the lookup table.
+   - LOOKUP_FILE: Path to the CSV or TXT file containing the lookup table.
    - PROTOCOL_FILE: Path to the CSV file containing protocol mappings.
    - TAG_COUT_OUTPUT: Path where the tag count CSV will be saved.
    - PORT_PROTOCOL_OUTPUT: Path where the port/protocol count CSV will be saved.